Materials-Consortia/OPTIMADE/optimade.md

   definition is similar to one used in most widespread programming languages, except that OPTiMaDe limits allowed letter set to lowercase letters only.
-This allows to tell OPTiMaDe identifiers and operator keywords apart unambiguously without consulting and reserved word tables and to encode this distinction concisely in the EBNF Filter Language grammar.
+This allows to tell OPTiMaDe identifiers and operator keywords apart unambiguously without consulting a reserved word table and to encode this distinction concisely in the EBNF Filter Language grammar.

   Examples of valid property names: